trumank/mint/README.md

 official integration, *please* create an [issue](https://github.com/trumank/mint/issues/new) so it can be addressed.

+For more details, please consult our [user guide](https://github.com/trumank/mint/wiki).

 ## Usage

 This section assumes that you are on Windows and is using the steam version of DRG, working with